CZ-NIC/knot/doc/configuration.rst

 -----------------------------------------

 The Knot DNS supports dnstap_ for query and response logging.
-You can capture either either all or zone-specific queries and responses, usually you want to do the former.
+You can capture either all or zone-specific queries and responses, usually you want to do the former.
 The dnstap module accepts only a sink path as a parameter, which can either be a file or a UNIX socket prefixed with *unix:*.